browserengineering/book/book/animations.md

 In fact, compositing can focus only on the leaves of this display list, which we'll call *paint commands*.[^drawtext] These are exactly the same display list commands that we had *before* Chapter 11 added visual effects.
-Think of the paint commands as forming a flat list---the output of enumerating them in paint order.
-The distinction between compositing and drawing is exactly analogous to how you can think of painting and visual effects as different but
+You can also imagine these paint commands as being in a flat list---the output of enumerating them in paint order.
+From this point of view, the visual effects "merely" show how to add visual flourish to the paint commands.

-complementary: painting is drawing some pixels to a canvas, and visual effects apply a group operation to them; in the same way, compositing rasters some pixels and drawing applies group operations.^[And just as visual effects in our browser (except for scrolling) actually happen during paint at the moment, non-animating visual effects will end up happening during raster and not draw.
-The point is that either way is correct; choosing one or the other is just a matter of which has better performance.]
+The distinction between compositing and drawing is analogous to how you can think of painting and visual effects as different but complementary: painting is drawing some pixels to a canvas, and visual effects apply a group operation to them; in the same way, compositing rasters some pixels and drawing applies group operations.^[And just as visual effects in our browser (except for scrolling) actually happen during paint at the moment, non-animating visual effects will end up happening during raster and not draw.
+Either way way is correct; choosing one or the other is just a matter of which has better performance.]

 [^drawtext]: `DrawText`, `DrawRect` etc---the display list commands that don't have recursive children in `cmds`.